 The Field by the River by Ken Burnett, published in hardback and paperback by Anova Books Limited, London.

 Now available in Kindle, download and enjoy today.

 ‘As we set off, his lack of confidence was buzzing in our brains.
 It seemed just possible that perhaps he knew something we didn’t.’

 ’I knew I couldn’t outrun the bull, but I did think that, just possibly, I could outrun Robert.
 I started to fabricate an acceptable excuse that I could pass to his widow.’

-For more about the field by the river read Animal intelligence, The onset of Alzheimer’s and rough sex down by the river.
+For more about the field by the river read The deaf dumb and blind kid, Animal intelligence, The onset of Alzheimer’s and rough sex down by the river.